sidhu-sukhbhag/sidhu_gregory_midterm/README.md

 **Windows**

 _Currently, there are thousands more games available for Windows than Mac, and none (to this writer’s knowledge) that are available for Mac only and not Windows._

+## In conclusion, both operating systems have their strengths and weaknesses.
+It ultimately comes down to what’s most important to you.
+If you want an easy-to-use operating system, or one that provides greater flexibility, if security is a priority, or if interoperability with other systems is important, these are all factors to consider when choosing between Windows and macOS1.